 Veterinary Nurse Work Experience

-The Zoological Society of London will only be offering Veterinary nurse ‘work experience’ placements at ZSL London Zoo – These placements are designed to give RCVS listed and registered (qualified and trainee) veterinary nurses an insight into all aspects of the work nurses perform within the Zoo environment.
+The Zoological Society of London offer ‘work experience’ placements for veterinary nurses at ZSL London Zoo – These placements are designed to give RCVS listed and registered (qualified and trainee) veterinary nurses an insight into all aspects of the work nurses perform within the zoo environment.

 Unfortunately ZSL is no longer able to offer experience for school leavers.
 Non Veterinary nurses please click here.

 How to apply